JAIOMP/fridayCodingChallenge/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### `Problem statement`

+`Show vehicle information of selected brand and model.
+Show appropriate errors whenever there is no data or api call fails while fetching data.`

-### `Ui journey`
+### `UI Journey`

 After opening local [http://localhost:3000](http://localhost:3000)

 ```
-1. Select a brand from select list.
+1. Select a brand from brand dropdown.
-2. Select a model from select list.
+2. Select a model from model dropdown.
-3. Will show details of each variant of vehicle.
+3. Will show details of each variant of selected brand and model.
+4. Incase of no data appropriate message will be shown.
 ```

-### `Requirement builds`
+### `Requirement built`
 ```
 1. Added unit test cases.
-2. State management used react-context.
+2. Used react-context for state management.
-3. Mobile first and desktop friendly.
+3. Mobile first and desktop friendly UI.
 4. Build own styles.
 ```